Reverse Logistics 101:

 How do you optimize the reverse logistics process?

-There are many ways optimize how you handle product returns, such as training your customer support team or updating your return policy.
+There are many ways to improve how you handle product returns, from training your customer service team to tightening your return policy.

 The 5 R’s of Reverse Logistics